akshatasProjects/JS-Algo-freeCodeCamp/JS-DateFormatter/Algo-Notes.md

    });

 8. A switch statement is used to compare an expression against multiple possible values and execute different code blocks based on the match.
 It's commonly used for branching logic.

+9. The split() method is used to divide a string into substrings based on a specified separator.
+It then returns these substrings as elements of an array.

+   - The split method takes in a parameter known as a separator.
+The separator is used to tell the computer where each split should occur.
+   - If you don't provide a separator, the method will return an array with the original string as the only element.
+If you give empty string "" it will give each letter as an element of array.

+10. The reverse() -- This method reverses the order of the elements in the array in place.
+The first element becomes the last, and the last element becomes the first.

+11. The join() -- This method takes an array of elements and joins them into a string.
+    Similar to the split method, the join method also takes an optional separator.
+If you don't provide a separator, the default separator is a comma.

+12. The break statement will tell the JavaScript interpreter to stop executing statements.
+Without adding a break statement at the end of each case block, the program will execute the code for all matching cases

+13. In a switch statement, the default case is executed when none of the previous case conditions match the value being evaluated.
+It serves as a catch-all for any other possible cases.